cube3power/atsd/api/data/series/interpolate.md

 | `PREVIOUS`  | Sets the value to equal the previous value. |
 | `AUTO`  | Applies the interpolation function specified in the metric's [interpolate](../../meta/metric/list.md#fields) field (set to `LINEAR` by default).  |

+> Both functions return interpolated values only if the previous and next values are present.

 ### period

 [Period](period.md) is a repeating time interval used to create evenly spaced timestamps.